-Role models could be any members of staff who share a protected characteristic and want to talk about their experience.
+Role models could be anyone who shares a protected characteristic and wants to talk about their experience.

 If you want to be a diversity role model and/or an equality and diversity ally, please email: Irene.Fisher@northumberland.gov.uk

-interim general manager, equality & diversity lead, Northumbria Healthcare Foundation NHS Trust, and joint NCC and Trust LGBT champion.
+general manager, equality & diversity lead and joint NCC and Northumbria Healthcare NHS Foundation Trust LGBT champion.

-For more information about the group – to either join – or to just be kept informed about its work - please contact the joint LGBT champion Patrick Price
+For more information about our LGBT network group – to either join – or to just be kept informed about its work - please contact Patrick Price

 Useful information, resources and websites